35mm to 120 Panorama Adapter + Mask Frame tested with Pentax 67

 All advantages at a glance:

-- Easy handling: The film adapter allows for a simple switch between different film formats.
-This way, you can photograph more flexibly and use the appropriate films as needed.
+- Easy handling: The film adapter allows for effortless switching between different film formats.
+This way, you can shoot more flexibly and use the appropriate films as needed.

 - Versatile compatibility: This adapter fits a variety of 120 medium format cameras, including models from Hasselblad, Rolleiflex, and Mamiya.
-No matter which model you have - you are on the safe side!
+No matter which model you have - you're covered!

-Try the Adapter 35mm 120 film and expand your photographic possibilities!
-You will be amazed at how much creative freedom this adapter offers you.
+Try out the Film Adapter 35mm 120 and expand your photographic possibilities!
+You'll be amazed at how much creative freedom this adapter offers you.

-Compatible with your Pentax 67, the adapter itself is compatible with all medium format cameras such as:
+Compatible with your Pentax 67, the adapter itself is compatible with all medium format cameras like:

 - Hasselblad 500, 503CW & 2000